khteh/pAIthon/README.md

 # pAIthon

-Python scripts to practice advanced features of the language in the field of AI
+Python scripts to practice advanced features of the language in the field of AI:

+- numpy
+- pandas
+- polars

 ## Harvard Extended CS50 course works